Probing inflationary features with galaxy ultraviolet luminosity function observables: Theoretical modelling of UVLF

 \section{Theoretical modelling of UVLF}

 In order to theoretically model star formation inside galaxies, we use the formalism of halo model \citep{Seljak2000,PS2000}.
 In this formalism, the dark matter halos provide gravitational potential well for baryons to fall into after decoupling from CMB photons.
 Therefore, the baryonic tracers such as distribution of galaxies are expected to be somewhat of a proxy of dark matter distribution as well as its particle properties.
-In order to compute star formation, we first assign galaxies to dark matter halos.
-We assume that each dark matter halo hosts one galaxy, similar to the modelling done in \cite{CC2024,DFGBTPDSB2025}.
-This is motivated by the fact that at $z\gtrsim 6$, massive dark matter halos which can host multiple galaxies are increasingly rare.
-The stellar mass of galaxy ($M_*$) can be related to the mass of dark matter halo ($M_h$) as \citep{CC2024,DFGBTPDSB2025,DF2014,PMGG2019,BS2015},
+In order to relate the stellar mass of galaxy ($M_*$) to the mass of dark matter halo ($M_h$), we employ the astrophysical model used in \cite{SMB2022}.
+According to this model, the relation between $M_*$ and $M_h$ can be parameterized as,

 where $f_*$ is the star formation efficiency which is parameterized as,